wisper12933/LMRC/README.md

 ### Prepare Environment for the RCP Stage

-For the RC stage, the requirements are:
+For the RCP stage, the requirements are:

 ```text
 PyTorch